 Students who are in any doubt about the proper forms of citation and attribution of authorities and sources are expected to discuss the matter in advance with the faculty members for whom they are preparing assignments.
 Lack of intent does not excuse academic misconduct.

-The authority and responsibility for making decisions regarding academic dishonesty and its penalties lie with the faculty member inthe course involved, the department head, the dean of the college, the academic affairs committee and the president of the university.
+The authority and responsibility for making decisions regarding academic dishonesty and its penalties lie with the faculty member in the course involved, the department head, the Office of Academic Affairs, the academic affairs committee and the president of the university.

 The initial judgment regarding both guilt and penalty will be made by the faculty member in the course.
 That judgment should be clearly communicated to the student.
-Faculty members shall notify the department head and the office of the dean of the college of instances of academic dishonesty.
+Faculty members shall notify the department head and the Office of Academic Affairs of instances of academic dishonesty.

-A student who thinks he or she has been unfairly judged by a faculty member in questions of academic dishonesty may appeal that judgment by contacting the dean of the college.
+A student who thinks he or she has been unfairly judged by a faculty member in questions of academic dishonesty may appeal that judgment by contacting the Office of Academic Affairs.